 The grade of "incomplete" is not given at Wesley.
-For more information on Extensions of Time for Written Work, click here.

-M.Div., M.A., and M.T.S. students may elect to register for a maximum of one course per semester or term on a Pass/Fail basis; that course must be an elective.
-Courses that are only offered Pass/Fail, such as PMM or Practicum courses, will not count toward this semester limit.
-Pass grades cannot raise a student's GPA but a Fail grade will lower the GPA.
+M.Div., M.A., and M.T.S. students may elect to register for a maximum of one course per semester or term on a pass/fail basis; that course must be an elective.
+Courses that are only offered pass/fail, such as PMM courses, will not count toward this semester limit.
+Pass grades cannot raise a student's GPA but a fail grade will lower the GPA.

-D.Min. and Non-Degree Students are graded only with "conventional" letter grades.
-Pass/Fail is not permitted under any circumstances.
+Unless auditing a course, D.Min. and nondegree students are graded only with "conventional" letter grades.
+Pass/fail is not permitted under any circumstances.

 Some Consortium schools permit incomplete coursework to be recorded with an "I" grade.
 This coursework is automatically and permanently recorded as an "F" on the Wesley record.
-An incomplete from any other school is not transferred at all.
+An incomplete from any other school is not transferrable to Wesley.
 Students who anticipate being offered an incomplete at their Consortium school should clarify Wesley's policy with their instructor and make arrangements to ensure they receive a grade at the end of the semester or term.